Master of Science in Imaging Sciences

 This course introduces students to methods of scientific research to include review of literature, research designs, sampling techniques, measurement, and related issues.
 Critical review of the components of research reports will be performed to include definition of the problem, review of the literature, research design, data analysis and results.
 Using Google Scholar, CINAHL, PubMed and Other Library Resources, students will choose evidence-based topic in imaging and conduct a critical review of its components, Research topics includes oncology treatments, imaging in orthopedics, evidence-based practice in radiography/CT/MRI, innovations in pediatric imaging and fusion imaging.

 MSIS 5012.
-Clinical Practicum II.
-9 Credit Hours.
+Clinical II.
+6 Credit Hours.

 Supervised clinical experience in Radiography (Phase I).
-This course is an extension of Clinical Practicum I. This course provides experience for the student in Radiography (Phase 1).
+This course is an extension of Clinical I. This course provides experience for the student in Radiography (Phase 1).
 Prerequisites: MSIS 5010.

 MSIS 5013.
 RAD Registry Review.
 2 Credit Hours.